chaitanyachekuri/cook-1.1.0/README.md

-Base code for a new application.
+Base code for a new applications.